 March trends from a creator's view

-1. A single room's worth of scope can reach the top — In March, 6 of the Top 10 were rooms and home worlds, but inside, the scope ran from an underwater home to a "6-tatami room," an "attic one-room," and a "compact room" — single-room scale, not sprawling worlds.
-You don't have to finish a vast world; build out one room you'd want to shoot in, and you can reach the top — that's March's shape.
+One room's worth of scale reaches the top — 6 of March's Top 10 are rooms and home worlds, and their scope runs from an underwater home to "a 6-tatami room," "an attic one-room," "a three-story shell" — single rooms and single buildings, not sprawling worlds.
+You don't need to finish a vast finished world; build out one room you'd want to shoot in, and the top is reachable.

-2. Adjacent skills carry straight over — A wind chime (#5), a 3D bedroom background (#7), original furniture (#6) — these sit right on the extension of the skills of people who've made avatar edits, small items, and textures.
-About all you newly need is light-baking, and the "moving" side can start from a small effect like #3's fingertip touch.
-It's a lineup you can step into from the feeling of making a single piece of furniture or decoration for a room.
+Furniture, prop and backdrop skills transfer directly — the wind chime (#5), the bedroom backdrop (#7) and the original furniture (#6) sit on the extension line of skills from customization, props and textures.
+The main new thing to learn is light baking, and the "moving" side can start from something as small as #3's fingertip effect.
+This lineup lets you step into worlds from the feeling of making a single furniture piece.

-3. The "backdrop to shoot in" demand is the foundation — The "for photography" tag hit 10 of 13, tied with "home world" for most frequent.
-The more you shoot avatars and outfits, the more you need a room to shoot them in.
-Maker and user overlap in the same group in the world living-space category — and you can see the loop where the room you build to shoot your own work becomes someone else's backdrop.
+"Backdrop to shoot in" demand is the foundation — the "for photography" keyword hit 13 of 17, tied with "home world."
+The more you shoot avatars and outfits, the more you need rooms to shoot them in.
+Makers and users overlap in the same population in this living-space category — the room you build to show your own work becomes someone else's photo backdrop.

 Wrap-up